 - Nationality: Malaysian

 I have completed a number of projects throughout my study.
 If I am to pick one, it will definitely be my design project.
 This project gave an insight of what a chemical engineer will probably be doing in the industry.
-Also, it provided chances of applying the theoretical knowledge learned in solving problems.
-Apart from all these technical skills, I have also developed useful soft skills for instance team-working, time-organising, and much more upon completing the project.
+Also, it provided an opportunity to apply the theoretical knowledge I’ve learned in solving problems.
+The project has helped me develop useful soft skills for instance team working, time management and much more.

 Leeds provides literally anything for your needs, whether it’s a nice restaurant for eating out or a picturesque park for a walk.
-The city itself has a nearby airport, the Leeds Bradford airport, which is convenient for international students like myself.
-Supermarkets are located everywhere therefore a quick grocery shopping is not a problem.
-For shopping lovers, shopping malls such as Trinity Leeds and the newly opened John Lewis is definitely one of the must-go places.
+The city itself has a nearby airport, the Leeds Bradford Airport, which is convenient for international students like myself.
+Supermarkets are located everywhere therefore a quick grocery shop is not a problem.
+For shopping lovers, shopping malls such as Trinity Leeds and John Lewis are definitely must-go places.

 The fact that I am able to interact and communicate with students from different ethnics and beliefs really helped me a lot.
-It opened my eyes and has given me new perspectives on how the world works.
-I have grown into someone who is open-minded and willing to take in advices and suggestions from everyone without being biased.
+It opened my eyes and gave me new perspectives on how the world works.
+I have grown into someone who is open-minded and willing to take on advice and suggestions from everyone without being biased.

 What would you say to students coming to do the same course?

 If you have decided that Chemical Engineering is the course you want to pursue, just go ahead with it.
-Don’t be scared by how people percieve engineering as an extremely tough subject.
+Don’t be scared by how people perceive engineering as an extremely tough subject.
 All courses are associated with some sort of complications and difficulties, which is why people are trained specifically for a role.
 Also, balance out your life.
-There is much more to explore other than studying, use this opportunity to experience something new.
+There is much more to explore than just studying – use this opportunity to experience something new.
 Don’t miss out on the chance!